 She was awarded the 2015 Anti-Racist Change Maker of the Year Award from the Sistah Vegan Project and the Pollination Project and she is the co-editor of the second Sistah Vegan anthology tentatively titled The Praxis of Justice in an Era of Black Lives Matter.
 Aph is currently the Associate Producer for the documentary film Always in Season by Jacqueline Olive which follows four communities in the U.S. grappling with the legacy of racial terrorism.

 Aph is the founder of Aphro-ism, a digital space devoted to black vegan feminist critical analysis (which is being turned into a book), as well as Black Vegans Rock which is a new digital project devoted to spotlighting individual Black vegans every day.
 Aphro-ism was recently nominated for the 2016 Bloggy Awards from VegNews Magazine, and Black Vegans Rock recently won a 2016 Bloggy Award from VegNews Magazine.

-Contact Aph at email@example.com for media inquiries, speaking requests, or consultation appointments.
+Contact Aph at firstname.lastname@example.org for media inquiries or speaking requests.